Updated from the original article published January 1, 2015 when I still had a gym membership 🙂

 Plenty to do at the gym!
 And I can work out as well.

 I have come to appreciate my workout “quiet time” – nothing to plan or attend to.
-For a real “flow” experience, I do some crossfit – there’s no internal dialogue then, just all hard work and determination.
-It’s partly why us humans like to exert ourselves.
-It turns that inner chatter off and pumps some awesome natural chemicals into our system!
+If I’m feeling stressed and need to move some energy through my system, I turn up the pace and stretch myself aerobically.
+It turns that inner chatter off completely and pumps some awesome natural chemicals into my system!

 So if you don’t have time to meditate, see if you can find time to be with some other experience in your day.
 Maybe one during which you ordinarily distract yourself (riding the subway, driving to work, walking the dog).
 These can be precious times for ….